(301) 220 2802

 - The fundamentals of the Information Security domain

-- The critical role that threat intelligence plays in incident response, risk management, and security information and event management (SIEM)
+- The critical role that a threat intelligence program plays in incident response, risk management, and security information and event management (SIEM).

 - Various cyber threats and threat actors and discuss the various objectives of cyber attacks.